 Return of Assignments

-Every attempt is made to return assignments to students within two (2) weeks of the due date.
+Every attempt is made to provide feedback to students within two (2) weeks of the due date.
 Written feedback will be provided for each assignment.
-Students are responsible for collecting their marked assignments from the postgraduate hub.
+If feedback is provided on the submitted assignments, students are responsible for the collection of assignments from the postgraduate hub.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.

 Final results for this course will be made available through Access Adelaide.

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.